zhaozeyang108/Oriented-DETR/README.md

 This repository is an official implementation of the paper [Projecting Points to Axes: Oriented Object Detection via Point-Axis Representation](https://arxiv.org/pdf/2407.08489).

-We expect to organize and release the code between October and November.
+We expect to organize and release the code between October and November, 2024.